Thrombocytosis

 Reactive thrombocytosis

 This is the more common type of thrombocytosis.
-It's caused by an underlying medical problem, such as:
+It is caused by an underlying medical issue, such as:

-• Hemolytic anemia — a type of anemia in which your body destroys red blood cells faster than it produces them, often due to certain blood diseases or autoimmune disorders.
+- Hemolytic anemia — a type of anemia in which your body destroys red blood cells faster than it produces them, often due to certain blood diseases or autoimmune conditions.

-• Inflammatory disorders, such as rheumatoid arthritis, sarcoidosis or inflammatory bowel disease.
+- Inflammatory conditions, such as rheumatoid arthritis, sarcoidosis or inflammatory bowel disease.

 Essential thrombocythemia

-The cause of this disorder is unclear.
-It often appears to be connected to changes in certain genes.
-The bone marrow produces too many of the cells that form platelets, and these platelets often don't work properly.
+The cause of this condition is unclear.
+It often appears to be connected to changes in certain genes, called mutations.
+The bone marrow produces too many of the cells that form platelets, and these platelets often do not work properly.
 This poses a much higher risk of clotting or bleeding complications than does reactive thrombocytosis.

 Complications